TakumiKaribe/TrenGo/README.md

 trengo gets repositories that are currently in trending in the world.

-It can be acquired according to language and period.ge
+It can be acquired according to language and period.

 ---